poconosewandvac/Commerce_GuestOrder/README.md

 This option defines which address to verify the fields against.
 It can be either shipping, billing, or both (default).

+### Allow Registered Users (New in 1.1.0)

+Kind of defeats the "Guest" in the name of this module, but you can let registered users quickly view their orders without signing in by setting the allowRegistered snippet property to 1.
+It is disabled by default.

 ### Template

 Below are the template settings you can override.